Jakub Jugas: Slavia Prague

-In May 2017, after a fierce competition for his signature, he decided to join Slavia Prague for the 2017–18 Fortuna Liga season for a reported transfer fee of €570,000 plus future incentives.
+In May 2017, after fierce competition for his signature, Jugas decided to join Slavia Prague for the 2017–18 Fortuna Liga season for a reported transfer fee of €570,000 plus future incentives.

-On 9 May 2018 he played as Slavia Prague won the 2017–18 Czech Cup final against Jablonec.
+On 9 May 2018, he played as Slavia Prague won the 2017–18 Czech Cup final against Jablonec.

 In February 2019, he joined Mladá Boleslav on loan until the end of the season.

 International career

-He represented Czech Republic on every youth level from the Under-16 team, except Under-20.
+Jugas represented Czech Republic on every youth level from the Under-16 team, except Under-20.
 He was a part of the Czech Republic U-19 squad that won silver medals in the 2011 UEFA Under-19 European Championship in Romania.
 On 30 June 2017, he was called up to the senior Czech national team to face Belgium and Norway.